kylebakerio/stats-in-vr/README.md

 <a href='https://ko-fi.com/kylev' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /><a/>

-_Also check out [a-console](https://github.com/kylebakerio/a-console) to see logs while in-vr!._
+_Also check out [a-console](https://github.com/kylebakerio/a-console) to see logs while in-vr!_

 # features
+- **now featuring [extra-stats](https://github.com/mrxz/fern-aframe-components/tree/main/extra-stats), which corrects the graphs for webxr, and provides more available info!**
-- get stats component data in VR, while you're actually using your app
+- get stats component data in VR, while you're actually using your app, showing you what is really impacting the numbers and by how much
 - high performance, just one canvas/image draw-call texture for all stats (though each graph is its own canvas/image/draw-call, if you include those)
 - uses existing stats component under the hood, so same numbers, no re-inventing the wheel
 - pick which stats you want to track, reduce clutter